opentrellisdev/OpenTrellisDev/README.md

 # OpenTrellis Discussion Board

 Welcome to **OpenTrellis Discussion Board** – the premier online community platform for entrepreneurs of all sizes in Richmond.
 Here, we offer a vibrant space to share knowledge, collaborate, and foster business growth.
-OpenTrellis is more than just a discussion board; it's a comprehensive ecosystem designed to support the entrepreneurial journey from the ground up.
+OpenTrellis is more than just a discussion board; it's a comprehensive ecosystem designed to support the entrepreneurial journey from the ground up

 ## Features